oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   }
 ```

-> A type is always required in a purl.
+> Any valid purl has a type component.

 ### 4.1.14 Sorted Revision History